SamaadTurner/data-structures-and-algorithms/javascript/401/graph/README.md

 # Graphs:

-he graph should be represented as an adjacency list, and should include the following methods:
+The graph should be represented as an adjacency list, and should include the following methods:

 add vertex
 Arguments: value